shallem/LinkHTML5SDK/README.md

 Safari), or within the Link Container, integrated into the Link product from Mobile Helix.
-Integration with the Link Container provides transparent data security, authentication, and key management, all of which must be implmentedd by the particular application if it runs in a standard browser without Link.
+Integration with the Link Container provides transparent data security, authentication, and key management, all of which must be implemented by the particular application if it runs in a standard browser without Link.

 The best place to start with the SDK is in the doc/ directory.
 The